 - Salt and pepper to taste

-Cook bacon pieces in pan until crispy then remove with slotted spoon and place on plate with paper towel.
+- Cook bacon pieces in the pan until crispy then remove with slotted spoon and place on a plate with a paper towel.

-Add quartered brussels to the pan and saute additional 4 minutes, stiring frequently.
+- Add quartered brussels to the pan and saute additional 4 minutes, stirring frequently.

-Pour chicken broth into pan and bring to a boil.
+- Pour chicken broth into the pan and bring to a boil.
 Simmer 10 minutes or until brussels are tender.
 Add more broth if needed.